ArthurRobein/timest_dungeon/SECURITY.md

 ## Reporting a Vulnerability

-Create an issue, and send me a mail. if the security issue concerning the engine, it's very important to start by.
+Create an issue, or send me a mail. if the security issue concerning the engine, it's very important to start by.

 ```rust